erkyrath/fizmo/libdrilbo/src/drilbo/README.txt

   - Z-Machine V6 graphics, Amiga and Macintosh format

  The following file output formats are supported:
    - JPEG in RGB, Grayscale and JCS_YCbCr.
-   - PPM (for testing purposes)
+   - PPM, P6 variant (usually for testing purposes, P3 variant available, but outcommented in the code).

  The following screen output methods are supported:
-   - X11 display though XLib
+   - X11 display though XLib, Truecolor only.

  These imaging operations are implemented:
    - Bilinear scaling